Look up a Narberth address

 - Philadelphia Real Estate Record and Builders' Guide published 1886 – 1940

 Later accounts of Narberth's past, such as Narberth's Historical Prelude by Carden F. Warner, the Narberth chapter of Montgomery County, The Second Hundred Years by Victoria Donohoe, and others in our Narberth Sources section have refined many dates.

 For all that, we must issue this disclaimer: All of these sources are incomplete and subject to human error and interpretation.
 Years may be approximate.

 About the U. S. Census records

 The every-ten-years United States census offers a trove of details about individuals.
 They are incomplete and subject to enumerator error.
 They are handwritten, so open to interpretation.
-Nevertheless, the chief inspiration that launched Narberth Addresses may have been the availability of these records online:
+Nevertheless, the chief inspiration that launched Narberth Addresses was the availability of these records online.